-Spectre of reprisals lurks over EU arms shipments to Ukraine
+Spectre of reprisals over EU arms shipments to Ukraine

 "I'm not going to tell you anything," on how the deliveries were being made, a Swedish defence spokesman told EUobserver, citing security concerns.

+"The last shipment of Danish anti-tank weapons to Ukraine was delivered on Tuesday afternoon.
+And the Danish Hercules plane has returned home safely tonight.
+Thank you so much for a huge effort.
+You make Denmark proud!," Danish defence minister Morten Bødskov tweeted Tuesday evening.

-But technical glitches also risk holding back supplies: 300 spare Danish 'Stinger' anti-aircraft missiles due to go to Ukraine will first have to be shipped to the US to be outfitted with new parts, Danish media reported.
+But technical glitches also risk holding back supplies: 300 spare Danish 'Stinger' anti-aircraft missiles due to go to Ukraine first had to be shipped to the US to be outfitted with new parts, Danish media reported.

 Johnson said Russian missile strikes on Kharkiv, Ukraine's second largest city, on Tuesday morning, reminded him of Serbian war crimes in Bosnia.

 "It's absolutely sickening.
-It reminds me, if anything, of the shelling of Sarajevo market [in Bosnia in 1994]," Johnson said.
+It reminds me, if anything, of the shelling of Sarajevo market [in Bosnia in 1994]," Johnson said, speaking in Tapa.

 Nato did ultimately intervene in the Western Balkans, but still failed to stop acts of genocide, such as at Srebrenica in 1995.